 This interview was originally published on the Documentary Channel Blog on January 10, 2013.
-It is being reposted here, now, in commemoration of the 50th anniversary of the first airing of Seven Up! and therefore the 50th anniversary of the Up series.

 Almost 50 years ago, Canadian filmmaker Paul Almond, while employed by Granada Television in the UK, interviewed a bunch of young children for an episode of World in Action.
 The one-off special, titled Seven Up!, wound up spawning a very popular series of documentaries revisiting the subjects every seven years.
 The latest installment, 56 Up, opened last Friday in the U.S. And while Almond only directed the original program, he deserves a great deal of credit for providing the start of what’s become a monumental work of nonfiction cinema.
 Sadly, he’s rarely acknowledged for the Up series, which has been under the direction of Michael Apted (originally a researcher on Seven Up!) since the first follow-up, 7 Plus Seven (aka 14 Up).